 This recommendation would require OIG to complete preliminary investigations in its Medicaid provider investigations division within 45 days after the complaint or referral is received.
 In cases of suspected Medicaid fraud, this preliminary investigation would provide time for OIG to determine whether to refer the matter to the Medicaid fraud control unit for criminal prosecution.
-Further, OIG should complete full-scale investigations within 180 days, starting from the time the preliminary investigation ends and a full-scale investigation begins, and ending when the case is referred to the sanctions division of OIG.
+Further, OIG should complete full-scale investigation begins, and ending when the case is referred to the sanctions division of OIG.
 If an investigation exceeds the 180 day limit, OIG would be required to provide notice to the provider.
 The notice must include an explanation of the reason why the investigation has not been completed, unless the notice would jeopardize an investigation.
 As a management action, OIG should establish a performance measure, incorporating the timelines above, for full resolution of its cases.